hayun-chung/hayun-chung/README.md

 - 👋 정하윤입니다.
-- 👀 I’m interested in managing an organization such as a startup, learning few languages related to Javascript ...
+- 👀 I’m interested in managing an organization such as a startup,
+- learning few languages related to Javascript ...
+-
-- 🌱 I’m currently learning 'React, Realm, Next.js'
+- 🌱 I’m currently learning 'React, RN, Redux, GraphQL '
 -
 - 📫 How to reach me : ceo@hinterofficial.com